albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

 **What should we return if the office does not exists?**

 We can rely on the [`Optional`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Optional.html) to indicate whether the update happened successfully or not.
-An [empty optional](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Optional.html#empty()) as we did in the `findOneByOffice()` method.
+An [empty optional](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Optional.html#empty()) as we did in the `findOneByName()` method.

 **Why do we need to return an office back?**